Jfarooq-it/Hello-World/README.md

-Fully Automated CI/CD Pipeline using Git, Jenkins, Maven, Ansible, Docker and Kubernetes on AWS.

-1- Building code with the help of maven, creating an image on ansible server and pushing it to docker hub(docker pull jc02/tomcat_app:latest).
-2- Pulling an image from dockerhub and deploying to AWS EKS Kubernetes Cluster.
+Tools Used: AWS, Git, Jenkins, Tomcat, Java, Maven, Ansible, Docker, Kubernetes, AWS EKS.
+Developed code using Maven, constructed an image on an Ansible server, and deployed it to Docker Hub.
+Pulled image from Docker Hub and successfully deployed it to AWS EKS Kubernetes Cluster.
+Configured Maven, authored Ansible playbooks, created Kubernetes deployment/service YAML files, established Jenkins pipeline, and integrated it with Tomcat, Docker, and Ansible server.
+Built Docker container and deployed to AWS EKS as part of overall project execution.